yiqiao-yin/YinsKerasNN/README.md

 This package is the first package I publish in the field of deep learning.
 The Kears framework allows me to constructs a three-layer neural network.
 Though the number of layers are pre-defined, the number of hidden units for each layer and the epochs are soft thresholds and should be considered tuning parameters.

+For example, high prediction rate can be achieved on MNIST Handwritten Digital Images using this deep learning framework developed by Keras R interface.
+From experience, number of epochs may be the key for architecture with 3 hidden layers.
+However, this may or may not be true on other data sets.

 ## Example

 An example usage of this package can refer to the following.